 K. Killian Noe, Founder of Recovery Café

-Recovery Café Longmont is built on a simple truth: every person is worthy of love and belonging.
+Recovery Café Longmont stands on a simple truth: every person deserves love and belonging.

-Our Café provides a warm, substance-free community where people can rebuild their lives surrounded by care, consistency, and connection.
+We offer a warm, substance-free community where people rebuild their lives surrounded by care, consistency, and connection.

 The Recovery Café Model

-Unlike traditional crisis-based systems, our model offers long-term support—meeting people where they are and walking beside them as they find stability, purpose, and hope.
+Rather than relying on short-term, crisis-based systems, our model focuses on long-term support.
+We meet people where they are and walk beside them as they build stability, purpose, and hope.

-Members have access to community meals, peer support, classes, and resources that strengthen every area of life, like housing, health, and employment.
+Through community meals, peer support, classes, and resources, members strengthen every area of life, including housing, health, and employment.

-At its core, the Recovery Café model reflects a holistic, person-centered approach that empowers people to manage their health and live meaningful lives.
-Through community, we reduce isolation, prevent crises, and promote lifelong recovery.
+At its core, the Recovery Café model embraces a holistic, person-centered approach that empowers people to manage their health and live meaningful lives.
+Through community, we reduce isolation, prevent crises, and support lifelong recovery.

-We believe recovery thrives in connection.
-Every person has something to give, and every act of care ripples outward.
+Above all, we believe recovery thrives in connection.
+Every person brings value, and every act of care creates a ripple effect.

-Recovery Café Longmont is proud to be part of the Recovery Café Network.
+Recovery Café Longmont proudly stands as part of the Recovery Café Network.

 Who We Serve